A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

 For the $D_{s1}(2460)\to D^*K$ vertex, only the $S$-wave components are retained since the $D$-wave coupling of $D_{s1}(2460)\to D^*K$ is negligible ($g_S/g_D=-0.02$)~\cite{Yang:2021tvc}.
 The Lorentz structures are

 with $P_{\mu\nu}(p,m)=-g_{\mu\nu}+\frac{p_{\mu}p_{\nu}}{m^2}$.

-In Fig.~\ref{fig:tcspro}(b,c), the coupled channel effect of the $DK\to D_s\pi$ is illustrated.
+In Fig.~\ref{fig:tcspro}(c,d), the coupled channel effect of the $DK\to D_s\pi$ is illustrated.
 The corresponding $T$-matrix amplitude $T_{DK\to D_s\pi}$ reads,

-Notably, in the isovector ($I=1$) system, the diagonal interactions vanish ($V_{DK\to DK}=V_{D_s\pi\to D_s\pi}=0$), so only the off-diagonal potential $V_{DK\to D_s\pi}$ contributes.
-Fig.~\ref{fig:tcspro}(b) corresponds to the tree-level transition, while Fig.~\ref{fig:tcspro}(c) corresponds to the rescattering contribution.
+Notably, in the isovector ($I=1$) system, the diagonal interactions vanish ($V_{DK\to DK}=V_{D_s\pi\to D_s\pi}=0$, let us discuss latter), so only the off-diagonal potential $V_{DK\to D_s\pi}$ contributes.
+Fig.~\ref{fig:tcspro}(c) corresponds to the tree-level transition, while Fig.~\ref{fig:tcspro}(d) corresponds to the rescattering contribution.
 In the two diagrams, the $V_{DK\to D_s\pi}$ as part of the triangle diagram is encapsulated in the Lorentz structure $N_\mu$, while its interaction strength is absorbed into the coefficient $r_2$.
-As we will show later, the amplitude $T_{D_s\pi\to D_s\pi}$, evaluated via unitarized scattering dynamically, generates the $T_{cs}$ and reproduces the full $D_s\pi$ spectrum.
-The coupled-channel $T$-matrix can be obtained by solving the relativistic Lippmann-Schwinger equation~\cite{Matsuyama:2006rp,Wu:2012md},
+As we will show later, the amplitude $T_{D_s\pi\to D_s\pi}$, evaluated via unitarized scattering dynamically, generates the $T_{c\bar{s}}$ and reproduces the full $D_s\pi$ spectrum.
+The coupled-channel $T$-matrix can be obtained by solving the relativistic LSE~\cite{Matsuyama:2006rp,Wu:2012md},

 Here, the $\alpha, \beta, \gamma=1, 2$ label the coupled channels, with ``1" for $D_s\pi$ and ``2" for $DK$.